roman-milk/roman-milk.github.io/jessicas-change-management.md

  Come again?
 Ugh!
 What a prospect!
 I so didn't like it.
 I so didn't want to suck his cock, not after he had just finished peeing.
 In the presence of his overpowering dominance, however, I didn't think twice about it at all.

  Really pliably, I stroked his dick a couple of times until it was becoming semi-hard and lifted it to my mouth.
 I could see a drop of piss dangling off the tip of his cockhead.
 Closing my eyes, I tried to blend it out.
 I was simply sucking a dick.
 I was simply sucking a dick.
 Nothing more.
 Reciting this mantra, like literally nonstop, I pushed my lips over his shaft.
-Report_Story #7